urvishp13/Little-Search-Engine/README.md

 This project was an assignment given to Rutgers CS112 Data Structures students in the Fall of 2014.
 It was redone in November 2021 with no recollection of how the project was initially completed.
-The focus of this project is to scan all the words from any number of documents and gather and store them in a Hash Table.
+The focus of this project is to scan all the words from all documents used and gather and store them in a Hash Table.
 Each word is associated with the documents it occurred in and the number of times it occurred in those documents.
-An additional feature of this project is to provide the COMBINED top five documents two user-inputted words occur in among the documents used; if both words occur in a document, the number of times they occur is not combined.
+An additional feature of this project is to provide the COMBINED top five documents two user-inputted words occur in; if both words occur in a document, the number of times they occur is not combined.
 The focus of this project was Hash Tables.